StefHerregods/datathon-AI-art/README.md

 The datasets, provided by KU Leuven, could be found in the FilesCSVFormat folder and include:
   - Scraped data from Wikipedia and meta-data of artists and artworks.
   - Frame of AI generated images using a text-to-image model
-  - Information and Entity-Relation diagram about the datasets
+  - Information and Entity-Relation diagram on the datasets

 ## Documentation
   - Data Processing: tabular processing and image preprocessing scripts and dataframes